Idaho State Police adds patrols to university campus as school holds vigil for 4 students killed in unsolved stabbings

 Dozens of local, state and federal investigators are still working to determine who carried out the brutal attack.
 Investigators have yet to identify a suspect or find a weapon -- believed to be a fixed-blade knife -- and have sifted through more than 1,000 tips and conducted at least 150 interviews.

-The four students were found stabbed to death on November 13 in an off-campus home in Moscow.
-The killings have unsettled the campus community and the town of about 25,000, which had not seen a murder since 2015.
+The four students were found stabbed to death in an off-campus home in Moscow.
+The killings have unsettled the campus community and the town, which had not seen a murder since 2015.

 Police said they believe the killings were "targeted" and "isolated" but have not released evidence to back up that analysis.
 They also initially said there was no threat to the public -- but later backtracked on that assurance.